dvreeze/yaidom/docs/yaidom-tutorial.rst

 Yaidom is yet-another-immutable DOM-like XML API, written in the `Scala`_ programming language.
 It is an XML API that:

-* leverages the highly expressive Scala Collections API, inside and outside
+* leverages the highly expressive Scala Collections API, on the inside and from the outside
 * offers immutable thread-safe DOM-like element trees
 * offers first-class support for namespaces
 * interoperates very well with JAXP